exosite-archive/exoline/README.md

 Portals
 -------

 Portals caches One Platform data, so changes made in Exoline may take up to 15 minutes to show up in Portals.
 You can work around this by passing `--clearcache` (or `-c`).
-This option tells Exoline to clear the relevent cached information in Portals.
+This option tells Exoline to clear the relevant cached information in Portals.

 ```
 $ exo --clearcache create <cik> --type=client